carlokos/OnlineStore/README.md

 # Online Store Backend
 Project created at JavaSchool 2023, this repository saves my API for my onlineStore.
-It's a fully functional API using Spring, it is docker-file and it includes tests to check the code
+It's a fully functional API using Spring and maven, it is docker-file and it includes tests to check the code

 # How to deploy